 - partners nominate materials to be digitized, or existing digital collections to be ingested, and added to the online California Revealed collection

 - partners contribute discovery metadata for each nomination

 - State Library funds digitization (using selected vendors nationwide), online hosting for public access, and digital preservation

-- each partner has their own web page at the California Revealed website to display digitized materials from its collections
+- each partner has their own collection page at the California Revealed website to display digitized materials from its collections

 - partners receive copies of digitized materials

 An additional goal of California Revealed is to foster greater collaboration among cultural heritage organizations.
 Collaborations between public libraries and other local libraries, archives, museums, and historical societies to collectively reveal their local heritage are encouraged.